Einen Jux will er sich machen: Synopsis

 Weinberl and Christopherl go off to Vienna when they should be looking after Zangler's shop, only to run straight into their boss.
 (See the plot of On the Razzle for more details.)

 Films

+The 1935 German film Lessons in Love directed by Carl Hoffmann was based on the play.
 A film entitled Einen Jux will er sich machen was made for television in 1956, directed by Alfred Stöger, with Josef Meinrad as Weinberl, Inge Konradi as Christopherl, Hans Thimig as Kraps, Richard Eybner as Zangerl, Ferdinand Mayerhofer as Melchior, and Gusti Wolf as Marie.